smob123/DATA201-Assignments/readme.md

-These are my attempts at solving the coding assignment for the course DATA 201
+These are my attempts at solving the coding assignment for the data science course I completed